rsm-gh/phantom-player/README.md

 **Your Desktop theme will define the icons and look of the player.*

 **Phantom Player** is a Media Player that allows organizing and reproducing lists of videos with comfort.
-It will give you the feeling of having a streaming platform with the content of your hard drive.
+It gives the feeling of having a streaming platform with the content of a hard drive.

-If you're still having a hard drive with lots of videos or downloading & seeding torrents, this software will be great for you.

 Some of its major features are:
 + Play lists of videos in order or randomly (without repeating episodes).